 Marc Liebman, a retired Navy Captain and Naval Aviator who is a Vietnam and Desert Storm combat veteran.
-He is an award-winning author of 11 successful novels, five of which were Amazon #1 Best Sellers.
-Marc is also an historian who has been writing and lecturing about American Jews who have made significant contributions to American Military History.
+He is the author of nine successful novels, four of which were Amazon #1 Best Sellers.
+He is an amateur historian who has been writing and lecturing about American Jews who have made significant contributions to American Military History.

 How to participate:

-You can join via Zoom by clicking on this Zoom link-
+You can join via Zoom by clicking on this link-

 One tap mobile